MZandtheRaspberryPi/r2d2_echo_stand/README.md

 # r2d2_echo_stand
 Documenting a Project to 3d Print an R2D2 sculpture with room for my Amazon echo dot Gen 3 inside.
+[Here](https://www.thingiverse.com/thing:4354796) is the model i used.

 ![r2d2](./20210220_140757.jpg)